 RELIABLE cataract care

 At The Eye Center of Central PA, our team understands that the idea of having eye surgery can seem intimidating to some.
 To ease your worries and make you feel more comfortable, our team is here to answer any questions or address any concerns you may have.
-Our talented team of ophthalmologists has completed many successful cataract surgeries utilizing the most advanced technology for men and women throughout central Pennsylvania.
-Contact us to treat your cataract and achieve better eye health today.
+Our talented team of ophthalmologists has completed thousands of successful cataract surgeries utilizing the most advanced technology throughout central Pennsylvania.
+Contact us to learn more about your cataract treatment options.

 Choosing your lenses